TeamStation AI / /cto

 Operating model focus

 CTO Nearshore Engineering Control Center is a commercial authority page for CTOs, CIOs, CFOs, VP Engineering leaders, and enterprise technology buyers evaluating governed LATAM engineering capacity.
-TeamStation AI connects buyer intent, route-specific proof, markdown output, JSON-LD, and internal links to the same operating-system story.
+TeamStation AI connects CTO intent, architecture-control proof, team-builder APIs, pricing, Markdown output, JSON-LD, and internal links to the same Distributed Engineering OS decision path.

 TeamStation operating response